maaelattar/ecommerce-filters/README.md

 Every component has a spec test file.

-Filters data exists in mock-store.ts file.
+Filters data exists in mockStore.ts file.

 Data types exists in data-model folder.